Popular Spring Time Beauty Trends

 Get the look: Reach for smoothing, humidity-repelling products to style (try the Smooth Infusion line), and keep Dry Remedy Daily Moisturizing Oil on-hand to smooth flyaways on the go.
 Go easy on the makeup and super-chic on the sartorial decisions.

-You know that girl in school who could sweep her hair up, secure it with a pencil, and somehow look like she belonged on a Milan runway?
+Do you know that girl in school who could sweep her hair up, secure it with a pencil, and somehow look like she belonged on a Milan runway?
 This look is pure her.
 The hair equivalent of “oh, this old thing?”, we can’t help but admire the unexpected pairing of utilitarian function and laissez-faire charm.
 For inspiration, look to the sleek Tibi ponytails unexpectedly secured with belts or the casually looped buns at Josie Natori.
+For more ponytail inspiration check out Twist Me Pretty.

 Get the look: Help your hair maintain just the right level of undoneness with a light hold hairspray (hello, Aveda Air Control) or products that give hair extra grip, like Control Paste or Shampure Dry Shampoo.